rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 When you run it it, from the web it appears the option to enter to the subdag's information and logs:
 ![](images/subdag_operator.png)

-This example list the files in a s3 bucket and for each file creates a subdag "hellow_wold_X".
+This example lists the files in a s3 bucket and for each file creates a subdag "hellow_wold_X".

 ![](images/subdags.png)

-**Problem: too many tasks are queued and it is probable that you will need to add more workers.**
+**Problem: too many tasks are queued, and it is probable that you will need to add more workers.**

 # Lessons learned
-- When you don't need specific dependencies use BashOperator or PythonOperator
+- When you don't need specific dependencies, use BashOperator or PythonOperator
-- When your tasks need specific dependencies use KubernetesOperator
+- When your tasks need specific dependencies, use KubernetesOperator
 - Subdags are useful when you need to repeat a serie of tasks for each S3 file, but you need to be careful to control the size of the queue.